chauhansumitdev/Cube-Count-JS/README.md

 🔴 Game live at - https://chauhansumitdev.github.io/Square-Count-JS/

 ## 🕹️ Gameplay :
-1 -> Click/Tap on the squares that spawn at random location on the screen.
+- Click/Tap on the squares that spawn at random location on the screen.
-2 ->The progress is shown at the top.
+- The progress is shown at the top.
-3 ->Everytime the square is clicked, the counter is incremented by one.
+- Everytime the square is clicked, the counter is incremented by one.

 ## 🎥 Visuals :